 [req]default_bits = 2048prompt = nodefault_md = sha256req_extensions = req_extdistinguished_name = dn[ dn ]C=USST=FloridaL=MiamiO=Acme Widgets Inc.OU=ITemailAddressemail@example.comCN = reqviewlicense.intranet.mycompany.com[ req_ext ]subjectAltName = @alt_names[ alt_names ]DNS.1 = reqviewlicense.intranet.mycompany.com

 licenseServer attribute of the ReqView floating client licenses.
 Multiple DNS names and wildcards are not permitted.

 Note: The port number is ignored and does not belong in the CSR file.

 Generate a private key for the server certificate and a CSR:

 openssl genrsa -out server.key 2048openssl req -new -sha256 -key server.key -out server.csr -config csr_details.txt

 Sign the server certificate using a CA certificate and the CSR:

 openssl x509 -req -in server.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out server.crt -days 1095 -extensions req_ext -extfile csr_details.txt

-The output of this procedure is a server.key file with the private key of the server certificate and a server.crt file with the public part of the server certificate.
+The output of this procedure is the server.key file with the private key of the server certificate and the server.crt file with the public part of the server certificate.